lbcfizzbuzz/fizzbuzz/README.md

 - `core` contains the fizzbuzz algorithm
 - `datastore` contains the code for the communication with a database, there is an interface that can be implemented to add a new type of storage
+- `internal/constants` contains the constants of the project
 - `models`contains structures that represents our business objects
-- `server` contains the code to handle the requests to the api
+- `server` contains the code to handle the clients requests
-- `service` contains the code that does the link between the server and the datastore (could be called controller)
+- `service` contains the code that does the link between the server and the datastore
 - `tests` contains the tests
 ## What could be improved
-- Adding some logs
-- Not making blocking calls to the database
 - Create a separate table for request parameters to allow adding or removing parameters easily

 Feel free to send me you feedbacks by creating a Github issue.